 Example: In a Midwestern home office of an insurance company, a department of white-male underwriters isolated another white-male underwriter because he was single, college-educated, and drove a sports car – while the typical underwriters were high school educated, married, and drove family cars.

 The criteria that workgroups use to include or exclude others are arbitrary.
 With one group, it could be gender.
 With another, it could be physical fitness.
 This is an issue of power, rather than the criteria itself.
 One quality the criteria typically share is that the person is not able to change that quality easily (e.g., ethnicity, gender, length of service, religion, or place of origin).

 Be proactive.
 The extent to which managers thwart the relative exclusion and isolation of employees will make a significant difference in the employees’ tenure and ability to contribute to the organization.
 Create situations that require all employees to participate.
 Managers can also identify mentors for new-hires to help make sure they get important information.
 Again, employee surveys can help identify areas that require improvement in order to best utilize your workforce.

 Summary.
 Managing coworker relationships can be challenging.
 Unfortunately, people don’t come with instruction manuals.
 Even in the best of environments, it can be hard to get people to talk about their problems in a constructive way.
 The best method is to create a workplace that promotes positive human relationships and you will encounter fewer problems (i.e., fire prevention is more efficient than fire fighting).
-If your workplace has the five good qualities discussed here (adequate resources, minimal zero-sum games, trust, fairness, and good communication), you will gain from greater employee satisfaction, tenure, and productivity.
+If your workplace has the five good qualities discussed here (adequate resources, minimal zero-sum games, trust, fairness, and good communication), you will gain from greater employee engagement, satisfaction, tenure, and productivity.

 A quantitative diagnosis, or employee survey, helps you manage co-worker relationships by identifying which issues are a problem, where they are a problem, and to what extent they are a problem.